kinjal30/Image-Classification-with-TensorFlow-and-Keras/README.md

 This repository contains code for an image classification which focuses on building a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images into three classes: Cars, Footwear, and Trees.

 # Code Description:
 This project involves creating an image classification system using TensorFlow and Keras to categorize images into Cars, Footwear, and Trees.
 Through data augmentation, a pre-trained ResNet50 model is fine-tuned to achieve accurate classification.
 I have also performed evaluation on a distinct test set which validated the model's performance, yielding insights through visualizations.
-Peforming this project gave a clear understanding and proficiency in deep learning, data preprocessing, model training, and computer vision, with the ability to solve real-world classification challenges.
+Working on this project gave a clear understanding and proficiency in deep learning, data preprocessing, model training, and computer vision, with the ability to solve real-world classification challenges.

 ## Code Structure: